Xunnamius/black-flag/README.md

 import type { Configuration } from 'black-flag';

-// Types are also available vv const configuration: Configuration = {
+// Types are also available vvv const configuration: Configuration = {
-  //                        ^^
+  //                        ^^^

   // ALL OF THESE ARE OPTIONAL!
 Black Flag would still accept this file even if
-  // if were completely blank.
+  // if were completely blank

   // An array of yargs aliases for this command.
 Defaults to []
   aliases: [],

-  // Can be a yargs builder function or a yargs options object.
-Defaults to {}
+  // Can be a yargs options object or a builder function like below
+  // Defaults to {}
-  // Note: cannot be async as of yargs 17.7.2 builder(yargs, helpOrVersionSet, argv) {
+  builder(yargs, helpOrVersionSet, argv) {
-    //...
+    // We are never forced to return anything...
-    return yargs;
+    // return yargs;
+    // ... but we can if we want:
+    return yargs.boolean('verbose');
+    // We can also just return an options object too: return {
+      verbose: {
+        boolean: true,
+        description: '...'
+      }
+    };
   },

   // Always a string.
 All commands must begin with "$0".
 Defaults to "$0".
 The
   // given value is also used to replace "$000" during string interpolation for
-  // the usage option.
+  // the usage option
   command: '$0 [positional-arg-1] [positional-arg-2]',

   // If true, this command will be considered deprecated.
 Defaults to false